Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 kneale – v.
 To genuflect respectfully in the direction of tradition.
 “Despite all the advances in argument analysis, he’s still knealing before Russell and Frege.”

 kock – n.
 A conclusion that may be true but is pragmatically impossible for one party to accept.
-“He has his reasons but it’s still a tough kock to swallow.”
+“He offered us some pretty good reasons but it’s still a tough kock to swallow.”

 krabbe – n.
 A beast of burden-of-proof obscurely descended from the aristurtle.
-“You might think the ball is in my court, but in this dialogue, you’re the krabbe – and I’d guess you’ve got at least 10 hoaglunds to carry.”
+“In this dialogue, you’re the krabbe – and I’d guess you’ve got at least 10 hoaglunds to carry.”

 kraus – v.
 To transgress the boundaries of the common ground of argument.
 “He really kraused the line at the Skeptics’ Society meetings with his repeated references to Holy Scripture.”